-- Preheat the broiler for about 10 minutes and position the rack in the top portion of the oven so the steak will be approximately four inches from the heat source.
+Preheat the broiler for about 10 minutes and position the rack in the top portion of the oven so the steak will be approximately five inches from the heat source.

-- In a small bowl, combine the olive oil, kosher salt, and coarsely ground black pepper; rub the mixture all over the steak.
+In a small bowl, combine the olive oil, kosher salt, and coarsely ground black pepper.

-- Place pan about three to four inches from heat source and broil for 10 to 12 minutes.
+Place pan about five inches from the heat source and broil for 10 to 12 minutes.

 - Racks are used in broiling so that the food can heat evenly on all sides.
 If you don't have a broiler pan with a rack, you can achieve almost the same effect by flipping the steak halfway through cooking.